Before understanding bid requests, you’ll need to know the following first:

 As you can see, there are many moving parts in the world of programmatic advertising which can be overwhelming for publishers.
 Why not let the experts help?

 Find out how MonetizeMore can help you maximize your ad revenues with our proprietary technology and team of ad optimization experts.
-Contact us for a free consultation today!
+Sign up for a Starter account at MonetizeMore today!

 A bid request is a function that is triggered when a user visits a web page with ad units on it.
 It then fetches ads so that they can be displayed in ad units for users.
 We go into much more detail regarding bid requests in the blog post.

 What type of information is typically found in a bid request?